-The time taken to find results is another key difference between organic and paid search.
+The time taken to find results is another key difference between organic and paid searches.
 Paid search gives you instant results, often in minutes.
-Organic search takes longer – sometimes weeks, months or even years.
+The organic search takes longer – sometimes weeks, months, or even years.
 Organic search is a medium-term to long-term strategy.

 Paid search traffic, as its name implies, is paid when it comes to the subject of paying.
-Pay-per-click is a cost-per click (CPC), based on the amount of clicks.
+Pay-per-click is a cost-per-click (CPC), based on the number of clicks.
 This means that you pay a fee each time someone clicks on your advertisement.
 Instead of relying solely on organic traffic, you can buy traffic by having Google show your ad to visitors who search for your keyword.
 Traffic for organic searches is free but requires a significant investment in both time and resources.

-About 20% to 30% of searchers click upon paid results while 70% to 80% click on SEO results.
+About 20% to 30% of searchers click on paid results while 70% to 80% click on SEO results.
 The organic results account for the majority of clicks.

 Similarities between organic and paid search

-There are many similarities between organic and paid search.
+There are many similarities between organic and paid searches.

 - Keyword research Both paid and organic searches require that a user enter a keyword.
-Keyword research is required for both organic and paid search.
+Keyword research is required for both organic and paid searches.

 SEO’s three pillars

-Knowing how to get your website, brand or company found by searchers, is a key skill for digital marketers.
-Understanding how SEO evolves will help you stay on top of your game.
+Knowing how to get your website, brand, or company found by searchers is a key skill for digital marketers.
+Understanding how SEO services will help you stay on top of your game.
 SEO is constantly changing, but its core principles don’t.
 You can easily break down SEO into three key components or pillars.
 These are the ones you should be familiar with and follow.

 - Technical Optimization: Technical optimization is the act of performing activities on your website that are intended to improve SEO, but not in relation to content.
 This often takes place behind closed doors.